 Host a Game Night

-Along with your double date couple, invite over some more friends for a game night.
-Split the group into two subgroups: those who want to play social games, and those who are there for the strategy.
+Along with your double-date couple, invite over some more friends for a game night.
+Split the group into two subgroups: those who want to play social games and those who are there for the strategy.
 If you're lacking games, have guests bring some they wish to play or check out some tips for hosting a successful adult game night.

 Check Out a Play

-Invite another couple to join you in attending the off-Broadway musical that's in town, or a play by a local theatre troupe.
+Invite another couple to join you in attending the off-Broadway musical that's in town, or a play by a local theater troupe.
 It's a great excuse to dress up and grab drinks.
 Discuss your thoughts during the intermission and afterward.
 Likely, with another couple there, your discussion will be more robust.

 Sip Bottomless Mimosas at Sunday Brunch

 A casual way to get to know another couple better is by meeting up for Sunday brunch.
 Once the mimosas start flowing, and the neighborhood dogs start parading by, you'll be friends in no time.
 If you're already friends, the leisurely meal will serve as a great way to catch up.

 If you thought bowling was for your friends' elementary school birthday parties, you're wrong.
 Split a lane with another couple and see who has hidden talent.
 If no one shines, don't be afraid to add the gutters.
 It's all about the company anyway.

 Run a Race